secretstartups/handbook/brand-and-product-marketing/brand/merchandise-handling/index.html.md

 **Orders of more than 20 items or $700+**

 1. Confirm that your team has approved budget for this order.
-If you're not sure, check with your manager or finance business partner.
+If you're not sure, check with your manager or [finance business partner](/handbook/finance/financial-planning-and-analysis/#our-team).
 1. Create an issue using this template to start your order.
 1. The Boundless team will share a quote with you.
-Use this number to submit a purchase requisition in Zip.
+Use this quote to [submit a purchase requisition in Zip](/handbook/business-technology/enterprise-applications/guides/zip-guide/#zip---getting-started).
 Once a PO has been created, add the PO number to the issue.
 1. Boundless will place the order and have it shipped to your recipients.

 Please allow 4 weeks from the time you open the issue to the time the swag is delivered.
 If you need something more urgently, add the `Swag: URGENT` label to the issue, along with a comment explaining the expedited timeline.